Your smoked turkey was a hit over the holidays. But after a few days, everyone starts groaning about the prospect of yet another well…sandwich.

 Use salsa, guacamole, shredded cheddar cheese, sour cream, chopped red onions, jalapenos, and whatever you like.

-13. Smoked Turkey Buffalo Cheese Dip
+13. Buffalo Cheese Dip

 Got relatives visiting that are hinting around for something to eat?

-Make smoked turkey cheese dip and they may never leave.
+But if you make smoked turkey cheese dip and they may never leave.

 Ok, bad idea if you want someone to get out, but excellent idea for your next gathering.